googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 repetitions, use the result as the maximum stop offset for specified color stops, and set the extend mode to *reflect*.

-NOTE: Sweep gradients have special considerations in relation to color line extend modes.
+NOTE: Special considerations apply to color line extend modes for sweep gradients.
 See 5.7.11.1.2.4 for details.

 **5.7.11.1.2.2 Linear gradients**